 All projects are underpinned by collaboration with government and industry to create supportive framework conditions for the effective reduction and elimination of POPs in industrial production.
 Activities in this area include regulatory and policy guidance, technical guidelines development and capacity building in order to ensure sustainable industrial transformation in an economically and environmentally sound, lasting and replicable manner.

-For more information, please read our booklet: The POP Priority: UNIDO and the Stockholm Convention.
+For more information, please read our booklet: Circularity and the Stockholm Convention Programme.

 For more information, please check out our Stockholm Convention Division leaflet.